 Admission is free, and it's worth going inside, even if all you do is try to figure out how the big pendulum in the atrium works.

-The exhibits include some fun facts and interesting science.
-Taking time to stop and understand just one small exhibit (like the cloud chamber) can be enough to make this science geek's day.
+The exhibits include some fun facts and exciting science.
+Taking time to stop and understand just one small display (like the cloud chamber) can be enough to make a science nerd's day.

 Tips for the Griffith Observatory

-- If you want to take photographs, you can use a discreet tripod, but no other bulky equipment.
+If you want to take photographs, you can use a tripod outdoors.
+Stay out of people's way, and don't take other bulky equipment.
 Read their guidelines.

 Griffith Observatory in the Movies

 Griffith Observatory has appeared in many films, but perhaps its most memorable roles were in "La La Land" and the knife fight scene of "Rebel Without a Cause."
 Other Griffith Observatory film credits include "Transformers," the 1984 "Terminator" film, and "Jurassic Park."

 The Griffith Observatory is at 2800 East Observatory Road, Los Angeles, CA. Admission is free.
 You can get their current hours and more details about visiting on the Griffith Observatory website.

 It's surprising how many people want to get a photo at the observatory for their social media account.
 They make it hard to get to the Observatory.
 And when you get there, good luck getting a photo without at least one stranger who accidentally wandered into it.
 Because of all that, some people say it just isn't worth the time.